-Navigation: i-Vu® / Field Assistant: Properties > Control Program > Configuration n > Service Configuration Point Name/D escription Default/Range Terminal Type - The type of zone terminal that the controller is installed on.
-D: Single Duct R: Single Duct Parallel Series Fan Damper Size ( demand.
-If the dia.) - Used by the VVT Master to calculate the weighted average zone damper is round, enter its diameter.
-If rectangular, enter 0.
-D: 6.00 in.
-(15.2 cm)R: 0 to 100.00 in./cm Damper Area ( demand.
-If the round, enter 0. ( area) - Used by the VVT Master to calculate the weighted average damper is rectangular, enter its area (width x height).
-If the damper is D: 0 sq.in. (cm. sq.)
-R: 0 to 9999 sq.in. (cm. sq.)
-Terminal Fan A performance c Airflow - Enter the terminal fan airflow in cfm (liters/second).
-Used in alculations only.
+Navigation: i-Vu® / Field Assistant: Properties > Control Program > Configuration > Service Configuration

+Point Name/Description Def ault/Range Terminal Type - The type of zone terminal that the controller is installed on.
+D: Single Duct R: Single Duct Parallel Series Fan Terminal Size - Shows the value entered as the Cooling Max Airflow in the Flow Control object.
+D: 2100 cfm (991.2 liters/second) R: 0 to 99999 cfm (liters/second) Terminal Fan Airflow - Enter the terminal fan airflow in cfm (liters/second).
+Used in performance calculations only.
 Available only on fan-enabled terminal box.
-D: 1000 cfm (472 liters/second) R: 0 to 99999 cfm (liters/second)
+D: 1000 cfm (472 liters/second) R: 0 to 99999 cfm (liters/second) Disable Series Fan - When set to Enable, the controller disables the fan on a series- D: N/A type terminal when the airflow setpoint equals 0.
+(We do not recommend configuring the minimum occupied airflow setpoint to 0, as this does not meet minimum ventilation requirements.)
+R: N/A Enable